CMPT-275-Group-13/lucky13/README.md

 At time of writing, our Google Firebase database allows read and writes from any user.
 This is intentional for development purposes.
 It will be closed for the production release.

 ## iOS App
-The test account username is "jinn@sfu.ca".
+The test account username is "csmith@gmail.com".
 The password is "helloworld".
+The account is a patient.

 ## Website
 The test account username is "herbert@test.ca.
 The password is "helloworld".
 The account is a doctor and will be able to look up patient accounts.

 The patient accounts you may look up are:
 - csmith@gmail.com
+- jsmith@gmail.com
+- jackperalta@aol.com

+## More Accounts
+If more accounts need to be created, this can be done by going to the website and navigate to ``register.php``.